The responsible administrator for this section is the Office of Community Standards. The Office of Student Affairs has approval authority.

 2.7.2.
 Complainants and Respondents who agree to participate in a hearing may decline to answer questions with the understanding that they will be adjudicated based on available information.

 2.7.3.
-Witnesses in a Community Standards Adjudication Process who are also Amherst College students are required to participate when called to testify and required to respond to the questions asked of them by parties or the respective adjudication panel, or by the Director of Community standards or other adjudicator.
-Witness participation is further described in Section 12.13.9.
+Witnesses in a Community Standards Adjudication Process who are also Amherst College students are required to participate when called to testify and required to respond to the questions asked of them by the Respondent, an administrator, or the respective adjudication panel.

 2.8.
 Abuse of College Equipment and Facilities